 Mark Groudine, MD, PhD

-Dr. Groudine is the executive vice president and acting president and director of the Fred Hutchinson Cancer Research Center.
+Dr. Groudine has served in multiple leadership roles at the Fred Hutchinson Cancer Center, including director of the Basic Sciences Division, deputy director and executive vice president, acting president, and director, and currently as Special Advisor to the Director’s office.
 He has published more than 200 papers in the course of his distinguished career.
 He is internationally recognized for his studies on the control of gene expression and on chromatin.
 His research team discovered mechanisms that orchestrate the structure of certain chromosomal regions and thereby silence or prevent the silencing of large sets of genes.

 Patient Care Philosophy